When soccer players talk on the field, you’ll notice that they cover their mouths. You’re not alone if you’ve wondered why they do this.

-You’ll often see this when the captain of the team is discussing a decision with the referee.
-It doesn’t really make sense that players would want to keep these conversations private.
+You’ll often see this when the team captain discusses a decision with the referee.
+It doesn’t make sense that players would want to keep these conversations private.

 Communication between players and officials is important in soccer.
 That’s why it makes sense that players would want to be heard when discussing a referee’s decisions.

-Using their hands to direct their voices is a good way to be heard over the noise of the crowd.
+Using their hands to direct their voices is an excellent way to be heard over the crowd’s noise.

-That’s our three reasons why soccer players cover their mouths when talking.
-Look out for it the next time you’re watching a game and keep these reasons in mind.
+That’s the three reasons why soccer players cover their mouths when talking.
+Look out for it the next time you watch a game and keep these reasons in mind.